PAUSE PIECE

 Brief presentation

-The prelude to Växprocesser was a horror-mixed fascination with menopause as a physical, mental and social phenomenon.
-With an updated version of the witch character, the show tackles themes that never age: the impermanence of the body, the power of vanity, and art-making as a survival strategy.
-The audience can choose between different movement installations* that take place simultaneously in different spaces — just as we are used to moving freely between different exhibition rooms in a museum.
+The prelude to Växprocesser was a horror-struck fascination with menopause as a physical, mental and social phenomenon.
+With an updated version of the witch character, the project tackles themes that never age: the impermanence of the body, the power of vanity, and art-making as a survival strategy.
+The audience can choose between different movement installations* that take place simultaneously in different spaces — the way we are used to moving freely between different exhibition rooms in a museum.

 Performance structure